notanswer

 Why "What Should I Do" Is Almost Never the Real Question

-It arrives in the middle of the night, or in the shower, or when you're looking at your phone and suddenly not seeing it.
+It arrives in the middle of the night, or in the shower, or while you are looking at your phone and suddenly not seeing it.
 What should I do?

 What makes "what should I do" hard to answer

 The question what should I do is grammatically complete but practically hollow.
-It has no real shape until you know what you're choosing between, what you care about keeping, and what you're afraid of losing.
-Without those, it's just an expression of distress looking for traction.
+It has no real shape until you know what you are choosing between, what you care about keeping, and what you are afraid of losing.
+Without those, it is distress looking for a handle.

 Daniel Kahneman's work on decision-making describes a phenomenon he calls substitution — when a question is too hard to answer directly, the mind quietly replaces it with a simpler question and answers that instead.
 What should I do is often the simpler question.
 It stands in for something more specific that you haven't quite put into words.